DBoo92/317Hardware/README.md

 ## Introduction

 Welcome to my CENG 317 hardware project page.
-This guide will provide you with instructions on how to build a capacitive soil moisture sensor using a Broadcom development platform.
-Here is a picture of the proposed systemm:
+The aim of this project is to create a system for monitoring greenhouse conditions using a Broadcom development platform and various sensors/effectors.
+Here is a diagram of the proposed systemm:

 ![Systemdiagram](https://raw.githubusercontent.com/DBoo92/317Hardware/master/readme_images/intro/systemdia.png)

-The system will consist of the Raspberry Pi which takes readings from various sensors and places them into a Firebase database via WiFi.
-If these readings are outside of certain ranges/thresholds the platform will send a signal out to a certain effector to adjust the environment/conditions.
+The system consists of a Raspberry Pi which takes readings from various sensors and places them into a Firebase database via WiFi.
+If these readings are outside of certain ranges/thresholds the device will activate a certain effector to adjust the environment/conditions.
 All of this data will be viewable from within our app which will connect to the database via WiFi.
 The app will also be able to control/turn on the various effectors through Bluetooth.

-The BME 680 and PT100 sensors are being covered by my group members, and the software/app is covered in a different course CENG 319 - [GreenSense App](https://github.com/Aidenbolos/Green-Sense).
+The BME 680 and PT100 sensors are being covered by my group members, Ryan and Aiden respectively.The app is covered in a different course, CENG 319 - [GreenSense App](https://github.com/Aidenbolos/Green-Sense).
 These build instructions will focus solely on the capacitive soil moisture platform (seen in the system diagram above and the diagram below).

 ![soilmoisture](https://raw.githubusercontent.com/DBoo92/317Hardware/master/readme_images/intro/caseabove.jpg)